 Make sure you know which type of adapter plug isn’t compatible with your tires.
-Some bike pumps have a unique plug design that shouldn’t be used for an automobile.
+Some bike pumps have a unique plug design that shouldn’t be used for automobiles.

 Portable bicycle pumps (that can hook onto bike frames and you can take it with you wherever you go) aren’t a good option for car tires.

-Even if you do attempt it, you’ll need to pump hundreds or thousands of times in order to inflate the tires.
+Even if you attempt it, you’ll need to pump hundreds or thousands of times to inflate the tires.
 Who wants to do that?

 How Long Does it Take to Pump Up a Car Tire with a Bike Pump?

 It can take a while.
-Unless you have a high-volume bike pump (like something that is designed for mountain bikes or fat tire bikes) then you’re looking at 15 to 20 minutes in most cases.
+Unless you have a high-volume bike pump (like something designed for mountain bikes or fat tire bikes), you’re looking at 15 to 20 minutes in most cases.
 Maybe longer.

-Obviously, it depends on how flat the car tire is, how quick the air is leaking and how fast you can pump.
+Obviously, it depends on how flat the car tire is, how quickly the air leaks and how fast you can pump.